Robert Sharp is a second six pupil and can take instructions across all of chambers’ practice areas.

 Robert has also worked on s.204 appeals during his first six, drafting grounds of resistance and skeleton arguments on behalf of respondent local authorities.

-During his time as a County Court advocate, Robert conducted mortgage possession hearings and acted in private landlord and tenant disputes.
+As a County Court advocate, Robert conducted mortgage possession hearings and acted in private landlord and tenant disputes.

 Family